 Glass in Wet Spaces

-Rules for protecting occupants from injury in slippery locations.
+Code expert Glenn Mathewson explains the requirements for glazing to protect occupants from injury in slippery locations.

 Synopsis: Glass has the potential to cause injury, but the probability of a human coming into dangerous contact with glass is only likely under certain conditions.
 The International Residential Code identifies a list of places, called “hazardous locations,” where a home occupant is more likely to fall and hurt themselves if glass is nearby.
 Code expert Glenn Mathewson describes the code requirements for glazing near certain features such as bathtubs, showers, and swimming pools, and warns against interpretations of the code that don’t follow the intent and purpose of the rules.

 One night, my dog decided to splash his feet in his water bowl and spilled it on my kitchen floor.
 During a dark walk for a midnight snack, the reduced friction on the tile coupled with the pull of gravity quickly brought me down.
 The hazard that caused my fall—wet tile in a dark room—was well within the realm of possibility, but not necessarily probable.

 Here’s why I bring up “possible” vs. “probable”: The probable hazards in the built environment—those identified through statistics, science, and anticipated human behaviors— are what building codes aim to protect us from.
 They aren’t written to protect us from every humanly possible scenario, such as my dog bowl experience, just the probable ones that could result in serious injury.